 Case 3-15: An unmarried 17 year-old student filed a complaint with the APA Ethics Committee against a psychologist employed by a university counseling service.
 The psychologist supervised the student's counselor who was a predoctoral intern at the counseling service.
 Psychologist was an APA member whereas the intern was not.
 The complainant alleged that the supervising psychologist breached the confidentiality of his client-therapist relationship by alerting the client's parents of his suicide threat.
 The intern informed his supervising psychologist of client's suicide threat after client refused to seek internrecommended voluntary hospitalization.
 Client attempted suicide several years earlier and currently was agitated and depressed.
 The supervisor required intern to give her the student's name and identifying information so she could notify the parents.
 Upon notification, the parents arrived at the campus and hospitalized their son.
 Client filed the confidentiality violation complaint against the psychologist after his brief hospitalization.
 Psychologist informed the Ethics Committee that she acted in accordance with the Ethical Principles of confidentiality.
 Based on her intern's information, clear danger or harm to the student was present.
 Psychologist stated that she notified student's parents to protect his welfare because a) state law allowed immediate relatives to request involuntary hospitalization, b) client rejected voluntary admission, and c) the psychologist and intern did not want to proceed unilaterally.
 Adjudication: The Ethics Committee found no substantial evidence for violation of confidentiality.
-The psychologist encountered a conflict between the principle of confidentiality, protecting client's welfare, and the parents' interest with involvement in treatment decisions for their dependent minor child.
-The Committee agreed with the reasonable judgment of psychologist that potentially losing the student to suicide justified informing the parents and revealing information about their son's therapy (APA, 1987).
+The psychologist encountered a conflict between the principle of confidentiality, protecting client's welfare, and the parents' interest with involvement in treatment decisions for their

 Case 3-16: A social service agency staff member registered a complaint with the APA Ethics Committee that a psychologist on the agency staff often verbalized, at lunch and other informal gatherings, information from his private practice therapy sessions.
 The complainant advised psychologist several times that this behavior is unprofessional but he responded that it is okay since he never identifies a client's name.
 One day, complainant realized that psychologist was discussing a client who had worked for the agency and his shared information allowed for easy recognition.
 After complainant's previous unsuccessful attempts to enlighten psychologist, she filed a formal complaint.
 Psychologist explained to the Committee that he never revealed a client's name, and informally seeking advice of peers was ethical and beneficial to his clients.
-Adjudication: The Ethics Committee found the psychologist guilty of violating the Ethical Principles of confidentiality on these grounds: There is no relevant connection between agency staff members and private practice clients.
-Discussions about agency clients should not occur in public or semi-public places such as a lunchroom, further, in privacy, only appropriately involved agency staff members should participate.
-Anonymity is not ensured in the absence of a client's name.
-A private practitioner who requests a consult with another therapist must secure client's permission for such.
-Therapists working in a supervised setting or with clients using third-party payment should inform client of confidentiality limits at the outset.
-The Ethics Committee censured the psychologist, ordered him to cease this behavior, and instructed that another such reported and confirmed violation would yield a harsher Committee response (APA, 1987).
+Adjudication: The Ethics Committee found the psychologist guilty of violating the Ethical Principles of confidentiality on these grounds: There is no relevant connection between dependent minor child.
+The Committee agreed with the the student to suicide justified informing the parents and reasonable judgment of psychologist that potentially losing revealing information about their son's therapy (APA, 1987).